NEW! Listen to this article. (Read by George Kamel)

 - IRS and government debt

-Now, how you pay for these expenses can turn into debt.
-If you use credit cards to pay for these expenses, you might be well on your way to racking up a mountain of debt.
+Monthly bills, like electricity, water and utilities, aren’t debt—those are just your normal expenses.
+The same goes for things like insurance, taxes, groceries and childcare costs.
+But how you pay for these routine monthly expenses can turn into debt.
+If you use credit cards to pay for your electric bill, your groceries or your car registration, you might be well on your way to racking up a mountain of debt.

-And while your mortgage is technically a type of debt, it’s the only one Dave Ramsey won’t give you a hard time about—as long as your payments aren’t more than 25% of your monthly take-home pay and you stick to a 15-year, fixed-rate mortgage.
+And what about your house?
+Yes, your mortgage is technically a type of debt, but it’s the only one Dave Ramsey won’t give you a hard time about.
+That is, as long as your payments aren’t more than 25% of your monthly take-home pay and you stick to a 15-year, fixed-rate mortgage.
 But that’s a different rant for a different day.

 How Much Debt Do You Have?

-Once you get your results, take a deep breath (don’t freak out!) and stay with us.
-We’ll show you the proven plan that will help you kick debt to the curb for good.
+Once you get your results, take a deep breath again (don’t freak out!) and stick with us here.
+We’ll show you the proven plan that will not only help you pay off debt but kick debt to the curb for good.

 Debt Reduction Strategies That Don’t Work